AppliedMechanics/AMrotor/docs/examples/Simple_Laval.rst

 Simple laval rotor example
 ==========================

-This is an example code for a simple laval rotor simulation without an active magnetic bearing.
-The code snippets can be copied and pasted entirely in a Matlab script or can be found in the AMrotor folder under "examples".
+These are example codes (Configuration and Simulation scripts) for a simple Laval rotor simulation without active magnetic bearing (AMB).

-The config files for the modal analysis and the time integration have the same content.
-Nevertheless, the modal analysis config file has no force and sensors defined, since they are not necessary for the analysis.
+The code snippets can be copied and pasted completely into empty Matlab scripts or can be found in the AMrotor folder under "Examples".

-The simulation files of the modal analysis and the time integration call for different functions because the focus of these analyses are different.
+The simulation files of Laval_Modal and Laval_Time contain different analysis methods and therefore have a different focus.

 .. toctree::
    :maxdepth: 2